devpi/devpi/doc/userman/devpi_commands.rst

     Or you can push to another devpi index ("user/name").

     positional arguments:
       pkgspec             release in format 'name==version'. of which the metadata and all release files are to be uploaded to the specified external pypi repo.
-      TARGETSPEC       local or remote target index. local targets are of form 'USER/NAME', specifying an existing writeable local index. remote targets are of form 'REPO:' where REPO must be an existing entry in the pypirc file.
+      TARGETSPEC          local or remote target index. local targets are of form 'USER/NAME', specifying an existing writeable local
+                          index. remote targets are of form 'REPO:' where REPO must be an existing entry in the pypirc file.

     optional arguments:
       -h, --help          show this help message and exit --index INDEX       index to push from (defaults to current index) --no-docs           Do not push documentation zips, only release files.
                           Requires devpi-server 6.14.0.
       --only-docs         Only push documentation zips, no release files.
 Requires devpi-server 6.14.0.
       --pypirc path       path to pypirc
+      --register-project  Register project before uploading to external index.
+                          Requires devpi-server 6.14.0.

     generic options:
-      --debug          show debug messages including more info on server requests -y               assume 'yes' on confirmation questions
+      --debug             show debug messages including more info on server requests
+      -y                  assume 'yes' on confirmation questions
       -v, --verbose       increase verbosity
       --clientdir DIR     directory for storing login and other state

 .. _cmdref_remove: